hpl002/api-examples/README.md

 ### How do I find the customerId / userId?

 This is your social security number.
 The same Id which is used when you log in with BankID.

+As of april 2021 you do not need to send this anymore.

 ## Availability